Chart Color Schemes

 In terms of cultural diversity, Chandler records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

 Chandler's population shows cultural diversity, with 20.1% born overseas and 13.7% speaking a language other than English at home.
-Christianity is the predominant religion in Chandler, comprising 64.4%, compared to 47.8% across Greater Brisbane.
+Christianity is the predominant religion in Chandler, accounting for 64.4%, compared to 47.8% across Greater Brisbane.
 The top three ancestry groups are English (28.7%), Australian (23.6%), and Scottish (8.3%).

-Notably, Hungarian (0.4%) and South African (0.8%) populations in Chandler exceed regional averages of 0.2% and 0.6%, respectively, while Sri Lankan representation is also higher at 0.6%.
+Notably, Hungarian (0.4%) and South Australian (0.8%) populations are higher than the regional averages of 0.2% and 0.6%, respectively.
+Sri Lankan population is also notably higher at 0.6%.

 Frequently Asked Questions - Diversity